kevin-ehab/Bus-Operations-AI-Project/README.md

-# 🚌 Public Bus Operations AI
+# 🚌 Public Bus Operations ML

 A machine learning project for predicting **bus delay levels** and **trip duration** using operational, route, traffic, weather, and driver-related data.